 Industry plays a leading role in the regional economy, with engineering (aircraft manufacturing, instrument making, machine tool manufacture, and car manufacturing) being the core industry.
-The textile, light, and food industries are also well developed, and companies in the construction, woodworking, and forest industries operate here as well.
-Altogether, there are 200 large industrial companies employing nearly 174 000 people.
+The textile, light, and food industries are also well-developed, and companies in the construction, woodworking, and forest industries operate here as well.
 A nuclear reactor research institute operates in the region.

 Companies in the region have extensive foreign economic ties and maintain trade relations with 69 countries and 53 Russian regions.
-Over 50 companies with foreign investment, most of them in Ulyanovsk, currently operate in the region.
 The region also provides air and road transportation services for foreign partners, as well as international tourist services.
 Economic and cultural ties are being reestablished with the CIS countries.

 In 1648, Tsar Aleksei Mikhailovich sent boyar Bogdan Matveevich Khitrovo to the downstream cities with orders to defend the Russian borders against the Nogai Tatars and build new cities and frontier fortresses from the Barysh River to the Volga River.
 Sinbirsk (later changed to Simbirsk) was one of the cities built at the tsar’s command.
 Like many other Volga cities, it was founded on a steep bluff of the Volga named the Crown (Venets) more than 120 m high.